-It is neither fatal nor infectious but very difficult to manage and extremely expensive to society: the widespread medical disorder of chronic back pain.
+It is neither fatal nor infectious but very diffi cult to manage and extremely expensive to society: the widespread medical disorder of chronic back pain.
 A motorised exoskeleton can provide relief to the especially vulnerable lumbar spine.
-French manufacturer Japet relies on FAULHABER here, as its product demands the highest quality, and every gramme counts.
+French manufacturer Japet relies on FAULHABER, as its product demands the highest quality and every ounce counts.

 Back pain accounts for one of every ten sick leaves and 13 percent of early retirements.
 80% of people have experienced the disorder themselves and the pain is chronic for 10 to 20 percent of the total population.
 These numbers come from France, where the annual follow-up costs to the economy and health system are estimated at 20 billion euros.
 Similar values can be found in all industrial countries.